At what age should a puppy be vaccinated? When to vaccinate puppies: pet vaccination schedule

 4. Leptospirosis is another infectious disease that can also cause death.
 Vaccination is carried out for preventive purposes and does not cause complications.

-Depending on the locality of residence, the first vaccination may include other vaccinations.
+Depending on the characteristics of the area of residence, the first vaccination may include other vaccinations.
 Your doctor may consider it necessary to administer medications to protect against:

 • piroplasmosis;